Table of Contents

 BWT Magnesium Mineralizer Filter Cartridges Overview BWT's patented magnesium mineralizing technology offers unbeatable improvements to taste in your water, perfect for brewing coffee, tea, and oth...

-Regardless of what kind of equipment you have at home, better tasting water with the proper mineral content will give you better-tasting coffee; this will also cut down on maintenance on your equipment.
-You owe it to yourself (and your machine) to filter the funk ASAP.
+Regardless of what kind of equipment you have at home, better tasting water with the proper mineral content will give you better-tasting coffee; this will also cut down on maintenance on your equipment and extend its longevity.
+At the end of the day, coffee is around 98% water and you owe it to yourself (and your machine) to be brewing with the right stuff.